merwin-asm/SPV-SecurePasswordVerification-/README.md

-Its is python module for doing a secure password  verification without sharing the password directly.
+Python module for doing a secure password  verification without sharing the password directly.

 ## Install